arhamrehan841-commits/sp500_data-pipeline/README.md

 Trigger manual runs if needed

 Data Outputs

 Amazon S3:

-arduino
-Copy code
+Processed data stored under:

 s3://your-bucket/sp500_intraday/{trading_date}.csv

 Snowflake:
 Data loaded into Snowflake tables for further analysis.

 Contributing

+We welcome contributions!

 Fork the repository

 Create a feature branch:

-bash
-Copy code
 git checkout -b feature-name

 Commit your changes:

-bash
-Copy code
 git commit -am "Add new feature"

 Push your branch:

-bash
-Copy code
 git push origin feature-name

 Open a Pull Request to merge into main

 License

-Licensed under the MIT License.
-See the LICENSE.txt file for full details.
+Licensed under the MIT License
+.
+See the LICENSE.txt
+ file for full details.

+💬 Made with code + data to automate the future of financial data.

+✅ This version: